- Outpatient rehab - 406.327.4050

 For RIM's mission statement and Performance Disclosure pertaining to inpatients, click here.

 People who come to RIM on a day-to-day basis get the same special treatment as those who stay with us.
 You’ll feel it right away—the personal touch that inspires confidence.
 Each person’s care is designed for their unique situation, and our range of therapies is exhaustive.
 Our facilities are staffed with specialists in physical therapy occupational therapy and speech/language pathology.

 For example, we help people of all ages—including children—with:

 - Physical therapy.
 PT can improve a wide range of conditions such arthritis pain, injuries, diabetes, birth defects, incontinence, disabilities after a stroke, chronic pain and many more.

-- Problem wounds.
+- Wound Healing.
 Experts in wound care use specialized technologies such as Vacuum Assisted Closure (VAC) and UV light therapy to speed healing.